Free Obamacare Frequently Asked Questions

 To be eligible for Obamacare subsidies you must be currently living in the US, are either a citizen or legal resident, are not currently incarcerated, and you must meet some income requirements.
 You will have to file taxes also.
-We would love to help you check your ability to get Obamacare and Insurance under the Affordable Care Act.
+We would love to help you check your ability to get Free Obamacare and Insurance under the Affordable Care Act.
 Please call us at 877-561-3360.

-This is the time where you enroll in medical, vision, and dental insurance coverages for the year.
+This is the time when you enroll in medical, vision, and dental insurance coverages for the year.
 This period of time is the only time you can begin coverage or adjust your coverage for the coming year.
 There are some exceptions based on specific, qualifying life events.

 ACA is an acronym that stands for the Affordable Care Act, otherwise known as “Obamacare.”
 The Affordable Care Act was a sweeping healthcare reform law passed in 2010 that made affordable healthcare attainable to all citizens of the United States.

 ACA Open Enrollment is usually between October and December.
 Open enrollment for 2022 is now closed for the current year, however, you may still qualify outside of open enrollment if you have a qualifying life event or qualify for Medicaid or CHIP (Children’s Health Insurance Program).

 There are a few different types of qualifying life events that will allow you to enroll in Obamacare outside of the enrollment period: